rogerwelin/rogerwelin.github.io/_posts/2017-10-27-custom-sensu-handler.markdown

 ---

 ## Introduction
-Sensu is a decent monitoring platform comparing to nagios, since the configuration is more flexible (more config mgmt friendly) and it's easier to scale.
+Sensu is a decent monitoring platform compared to nagios, since the configuration is more flexible (and a lot more config mgmt friendly) and the platform is also easier to scale and customize.
 In this post I will demonstrate how easy it is to configure cusom handlers on checks and how to send notifications.

 ## Setting it up
-What I'mn trying to accomplish is the following:
+What I'm trying to accomplish is the following:
-- checks are run standalone
+- checks are run standalone mode
 - all checks should run a custom handler
 - notifications should be sent to my prefered chat-tool
 - notification should only be sent on state changes (eg. from OK to Critical or from Critical to OK), to avoid getting spammed.